raakeshkapoor/kubernetes/03-PODS/README.md

 ```
 ### Create a YAML File to create a POD
 ```
+# Step 01: Create the YAML File
 sudo vim ws01.yml

-# Copy and Paste the Code
+# Step 02: Copy and Paste the Code
 apiVersion: v1
 kind: Pod             # As we are creating POD, therefore POD is mentioned
 metadata:             # Details of the POD.
 Metadata is the data about POD